LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 #.
 Look under the source tab on the project page.

 #.
-For example, if you performed a clone to introcs-csharp-examples, you should be able to change
+For example, if you performed a clone to introcs-csharp-examples, you should be able to change directory to introcs-csharp-examples:
-   directory one starting with
-   loyolachicagocs_books-introcs-csharp-examples-... to see all of our code examples:

    ..   code-block:: none

+        gkt@gkt-mini:~$ cd introcs-csharp-examples
-        gkt@gkt-mini:~/loyolachicagocs_books-introcs-csharp-examples-662ea45b9965$ ls
+        gkt@gkt-mini:~/introcs-csharp-examples$ ls
         addition1
         ...
         write_test